kongpop10/ReAct-Nexus/README.md

 The application includes a "Deep Research Mode" toggle in the sidebar above the Conversations section.
 When enabled, the AI will perform more thorough research with more detailed results.
 This is useful for complex queries that require in-depth analysis.

+### Workspace Explorer

+The Workspace sidebar page allows you to browse and interact with files in the workspace directory:

+1. Select "Workspace" from the sidebar navigation options
+2. Browse through directories by clicking on them
+3. Navigate back using the breadcrumb navigation
+4. Click on any file to open it with the default system application for that file type

+This feature provides a convenient way to manage and access files created or used by the AI assistant.

 ---

 ## Project Structure